marksherriff/uvacs-advising/semester/1242/special_topics_offerings_1242.md

 ### CS 6501: Hardware Accelerators w/ Prof. Skadron
 {: .no_toc }
 _(3 credits  / Prerequisites: Students taking this course should have had a prior undergraduate course in computer architecture that covers at least pipelines and caches -- for UVA undergraduate students, this would be CS 3330 or ECE 4435 for students in the "old" curriculum, and CS 3130 for students in the "new" curriculum)_
 This course will cover the design of a variety of hardware accelerators, including current commercial architectures such as GPUs, TPUs, and FPGAs, and research proposals for potential new acceleration architectures, such as processing in memory, new machine-learning accelerators, and so on.
+For more information, please see [https://www.cs.virginia.edu/~skadron/cs6501_s24.html](https://www.cs.virginia.edu/~skadron/cs6501_s24.html).

 ### CS 6501: TBD w/ Prof. Fioretto
 {: .no_toc }